mapattacker/datascience/evaluation.rst

     print(np.mean(cv_scores))

-For greater control and more manual coding, we can use ``KFold`` to obtain the train & test indexes for each fold iteration.
+For greater control, like to define our own evaluation metrics etc., we can use ``KFold`` to obtain the train & test indexes for each fold iteration.

 .. code:: python